 The results of a recent poll show that while many caregivers attend to the needs of the person they are caring for, they often ignore their own personal health concerns.

 The survey, conducted by the Associated Press-NORC Center for Public Affairs Research, found about a third of caregivers have gone without normal health or dental care that most of us would not ignore.
-This includes skipping health check-ups, dental visits, delaying treatments for health conditions, and even forgetting to fill their own prescriptions or seeing a doctor for their own illnesses due to their caregiving responsibilities.
+They ignore things like skipping health check-ups, dental visits, delaying treatments for health conditions, and even forgetting to fill their own prescriptions or seeing a doctor for their own illnesses due to their caregiving responsibilities

 Even though these caregivers usually accompany the care recipient to their doctor’s appointments, the doctor and the caregiver will generally not discuss health issues impacting the caregiver.